Preparing children for kindergarten and beyond

 - Transitioning from toddler to preschool and into kindergarten.

-Also refer to Curriculum & Instruction and Professional Development for early childhood professional standards, instruction practices and professional development resources.
+Also refer to Standards, Curriculum & Instruction and Professional Development for early childhood professional standards, instruction practices and professional development resources.

 - Phonological Awareness Literacy Screening (PALS)